 - 75 grams butter melted

 - 1 egg

 - 3 Tablespoon sugar

-- While you are waiting, add 2 ½ cups of flour, salt, cinnamon, mixed spice, nutmeg, raisins/currants and mixed peel to the bowl of a stand mixer or other large bowl and whisk together.
+- While you are waiting, combine 2 ½ cups of flour, salt, cinnamon, mixed spice, nutmeg, raisins/currants and mixed peel in a large bowl and whisk together.

 - In another small jug melt the butter, add the egg and vanilla and whisk together until all ingredients are incorporated.

 - Once the yeast has started to bubble, add the flour mixture and butter mixture to the yeast mixture and using the dough hook attachment on your stand mixer, knead for 7-8 minutes until the dough springs back when you press it.
 If kneading by hand, combine the dough with a wooden spoon and then turn it out onto a lightly floured surface and knead for 10 minutes.
 Add a little more flour if the dough is really sticky.

 - Cover the dough in gladwrap or a clean tea towel and leave to rise in a warm place for 60-90 minutes or until doubled in size.

 - Once the dough has risen, punch it down gently and turn out of the bowl onto a lightly floured surface.
 Split the dough into 10 evenly sized pieces roll into balls and place on a baking tray lined with a silicone liner or baking paper, so that they are almost touching.
 Cover with gladwrap that has been lightly sprayed with cooking oil and leave to rise in a warm place for 40 minutes.